-There is a lot of misinformation being promoted regarding Olive Oil recently, with most of the incorrect claims originating from the low-fat vegan diet movement.
+There has been alot of misinformation being promoted regarding Olive Oil recently, with most of the incorrect claims originating from the low-fat vegan diet community.

-Some of these claims include the incorrect beliefs that olive oil causes heart disease, causes endothelial dysfunction and is a pro-inflammatory food, which couldn’t be further from the real truth.
+Some of these claims include the incorrect beliefs that olive oil causes heart disease, impairs endothelial function and is a pro-inflammatory food, which couldn’t be further from the real truth.

 Much of the fear surrounding olive oil stems from its rich content of fats.
 However, the majority of the fats that olive oil contains are heart-healthy monounsaturated fatty acids.

 A growing body of research is finding that diet patterns which are low in saturated fats, rich in monounsaturated fatty acids and polyunsaturated fatty acids(Omega-3(EPA/DHA/ALA)) such as the Mediterranean diet plan, help to reduce the risk of developing cardiovascular disease.

 In this blog post, we are going to debunk some of the fear mongering and incorrect claims surrounding olive oil using scientific research.

 The first myth I am going to tackle is the incorrect claim that olive oil either causes or increases the risk of developing cardiovascular disease.